Casi ángeles: Reception

 Although the show had a good critical reception, Casi Ángeles was received with lukewarm ratings.
 The fans of Cris Morena criticized the show for being too repetitive, with scenes exactly like some of her previous hits such as Rebelde Way, Floricienta, Chiquititas and Alma Pirata.
 In the beginning, the show did not have a specific audience, it was targeted to kids and teenagers with some story lines skewing too young while others too old.
-The ratings were dropping and the highly promoted Patito Feo debuted on Canal 13 at the same time slot, and easily beat Casi Ángeles ratings.
-While repercussion and sales of Patito Feo products were astronomic and ratings were soaring, Casi Ángeles rating numbers were struggling which prompted Telefe to hurriedly change the show to an earlier time slot.

 Also some changes were made in Casi Ángeles.
 The show concentrated on teenagers and started distancing from previous shows of Cris Morena, adding mystery and suspense elements.
 The changes had an effect and the audience started to grow.
-After a few weeks in the earlier time slot, the show returned to its original 6 P.M. slot, again confronting Patito Feo and this time it had similar rating numbers.
-In the end, the show had an average of 12 points according to Ibope, only 0.2 points lower than Patito Feo.
-The Season 1 finale reached 15 points, a series high and 1 point higher than Patito Feos finale.

 Although the show was struggling on television, the 2007 musical with the entire cast of the show in Teatro Gran Rex was the highest-grossing live event of the year.
 As usual, Cris Morena invested millions of dollars in a high-tech concert full of expensive effects and production.
 It sold over 120,000 tickets.
-The first-season soundtrack album, with all songs sung by the cast, ranked 12th on the best-selling albums of 2007 list compiled by CAPIF, much lower than Patito Feos soundtrack which was number one.
+The first-season soundtrack album, with all songs sung by the cast, ranked 12th on the best-selling albums of 2007 list compiled by CAPIF.
 It also ranked lower than some of the previous Cris Morena production soundtracks (Chiquititas 2006 was sixth on the annual list in 2006, Floricienta 2 was first in 2005, Floricienta 1 was 3rd in 2004 and 10th in 2005, Erreway's Señales was 3rd in 2002 and 7th in 2003) although it did achieve Platinum certification.
 During the summer hiatus, the cast of the show played concerts in Córdoba, Rosario and Punta del Este.